LabHive/LabHive/API_MOCK/specification.md

 No body, default response

 ### POST Request
-Basically the same structure as used for the registration.
+Same request structure as used for the registration.
+Not every property of the top level object has to be send.
 ALL information must be updateable!!
 (GDPR)

-For the lab another dictionary key is added, where the lab can specify what it is searching for.
-* Lab:
-    * Description what the lab can search for
-        ```jsonc
-        "lookingFor": { // not final yet
-            "humanRessources": true,
-            "humanSkills": ["", "", ""],
-            "equipment": [
-                "rtThermocycler",
-                "qpcrThermocycler",
-                "vortexMixer",
-                "microcentrifuge",
-                "micropipettes",
-                "mutlichannelMicropipettes",
-                "microcentrifugeRack"
-            ],
-            "advice": ["", "", ""] // tbd (see notion)
-        }
-        ```

 ## Search (not final, depends on registration form)